akaanzo/urban-planning/README.md

-# urban-planning
+# Urban Planning
-Notes taken from Urban Planning lectures
+Notes taken from Urban Planning lectures at University of Trento.